BioMedicalImaging-Core-NYUAD/smallanimalimaging-lab-documentation/docs/source/index.rst

 Small Animal Imaging Core
 #########################

-The Small Animal Imaging Core, in collaboration with the NeuroWaves Lab and the Brain Imaging Lab, forms the Biomedical Imaging Core—one of twelve specialized facilities within the Core Technology Platforms (CTP) at NYU Abu Dhabi.
+The Small Animal Imaging Lab, in collaboration with the NeuroWaves Lab and the Brain Imaging Lab, forms the Biomedical Imaging Core—one of twelve specialized facilities within the Core Technology Platforms (CTP) at NYU Abu Dhabi.

 .. image:: _static/biomedical_imaging_core.png